qidi-community/Plus4-Wiki/content/chamber-heater-investigation/README.md

 Aha!
 Much better!!

 ## But it looks to be underestimating a bit now!
-What is that good?
+Why is that good?

 It's still a bit under the true temperatures, but when it comes to estimating the true chamber temperature it's better to underestimate by a degree or two, than to over-estimate.
 This gives the chamber heater time to turn on and warm things up again when needed before things get too cold.
-Remember, it's heating a fairly large volume.
+Remember, it's heating a fairly large volume, so a little head start is a good thing.

 Keep in mind the vast difference to the stock thermal sensor, where it was WAY underestimating, and so always running the heater unit way more than necessary.